-The Hansen Leadership Program (HLP) is the college's comprehensive approach toward leadership development.
-Doane College believes that leadership skills are inherent within every person, and stresses the importance of principled leadership based on core values.
+The Hansen Leadership Program (HLP) is the university's comprehensive approach toward leadership development.
+Doane University believes that leadership skills are inherent within every person, and stresses the importance of principled leadership based on core values.
 These core values include: Inclusiveness, Empowerment, Service, Accountability, Proactivity, and Integrity.

 Leadership requires responsible action in people in every part of society, not those simply in positional leadership skills.
 HLP's mission is to be the avenue through which strong character and leadership skills are cultivated by actively leading and serving others in order to impact all lives, now and in the future.

 Students have the opportunity to participate in several components of the program, including: